The Day Of The Dead

 The Cemetery of Our Lady Guadalupe in San Miguel de Allende is a traditional burial ground where many prominent locals are laid to rest.
 There's also a section dedicated to citizens of other countries.
 Some visitors feel a bit uneasy during the Day of the Dead festivities, but the vibrant and emotional atmosphere is undeniable.

-• Kripta Visit of Parroquia de San Miguel Arcangel
+• Catacombs - Crypt Visit of Parroquia de San Miguel Arcangel

-The catacombs of the Parroquia de San Miguel Arcangel are opened during the Day of the Dead so that people can visit the tombs located beneath the church.
+The catacombs of the Parroquia de San Miguel Arcangel are opened during the Day of the Dead so that people can visit the tombs.
+These crypts remain closed to the public throughout the year.
 There are, where the remains of several local residents, priests, and a former president of Mexico rest.

 • Creating a Catrina